flashpress/FPNativeUI/README.md

 ## Help

-Visit the wiki page to get help.
+Visit the <a href="https://github.com/flashpress/FPNativeUI/wiki">wiki page</a> to get help.

 ## Video demonstration